The strategy to realise our commitment to respectful relationships is to:

-- The College’s Fair Treatment policy has standards and processes if a student wants to make a complaint.
+- The College’s policies have standards and processes if a student wants to report an incident.
 It is communicated to all students at the start of the year and repeated at specific times during the year.

-- The College Fair Treatment policy and procedures are made readily available on the College’s intranet.
+- The Sexual Misconduct Policy and the Discrimination, Bullying and Victimisation Policy are made readily available on the College’s website and intranet.

 3. Ensure students have an active understanding and the skills to maintain respectful relationships

 a.
 New students undertake the Epigeum (Oxford University Press) “Consent Matters: Boundaries, Respect and Positive Intervention” online training, which is blended with face to face workshops.